 Unlike regular cotton, Organic Cotton is completely handpicked, preserving the purity of the fibre and making sure no fibres are damaged in the process, resulting in much softer and more durable products.
 Organic cotton is made from natural seeds.
 There are no pesticides or other harmful chemicals used.
 Bugs are controlled with insects that kill the pests.
 This results in organic cotton products being much safer for the skin.

 Deadstock or remnant fabrics are fabrics that are left over by big fashion houses and factories who overestimated their needs or simply do not want to use a certain colour or a certain print any more.
 Cambodia’s capital Phnom Penh is surrounded by a huge number of big garment factories.
 Normally the brands or factories will hold on to these excess fabrics for a few more seasons and then eventually send them to landfill.
-At Sometimes Sundays we think that is a crazy waste and we rescue these fabrics before they end up in landfill and make beautiful limited pieces out of them.
+The team at Sometimes Sundays think that this is a crazy waste, rescuing these fabrics before they end up in landfill and making beautiful, one-of-a-kind pieces out of them.

 Sometimes Sundays signature organic cotton fabrics are handwoven in the Takeo Province of Cambodia where they work with Color Silk – a social enterprise thriving to prevent the ancient Cambodian weaving tradition from vanishing.
 Color Silk empowers over 500 women living in rural areas and contributes to their financial independence and economic development.